aeon0/botty/README.md

 exit_key | Pressing this key (anywhere), will force botty to shut down resume_key | After starting the exe botty will wait for this keypress to atually start botting away color_checker_key | Pressing this key will start a debug mode to check if the color filtering works with your settings.
-It also includes the item search and marks items it would pick up with red circles
+It also includes the item search and marks items it would pick up with red circles logger_lvl | Can be any of [info, debug] and determines how much output you see on the command line randomize_runs | If 0, the order will always be pindle -> eldritch/shenk.
+If 1 the order will be random.

  [routes]                       | Descriptions
 --------------------------------|---------------------------------------------